A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Convergence Studies

 \section{Convergence Studies}

 We begin our evaluation by verifying that our proposed IBC schemes achieve the expected convergence orders on various analytical problems.
-We also compare our approach with the existing CPM approach of \citet{Auer2012}, as well as a mesh-based method.
-Furthermore, a comparison between our partially matrix-free solver and Eigen's SparseLU and BiCGSTAB implementations \cite{eigenweb} is given.
-Throughout the rest of the paper, the hat symbol has been dropped from surface functions (e.g., $\hat{u}$), since it is apparent from the context.
+We also compare our approach with the existing CPM approach of \citet{Auer2012}, the nearest point approach, as well as a standard mesh-based method for reference.
+Lastly, we compare our partially matrix-free solver against Eigen's SparseLU and BiCGSTAB implementations \cite{eigenweb} as well as Intel MKL PARDISO.
+All error values are computed using the max-norm.
+Throughout the rest of the paper, the hat symbol has been dropped from manifold functions (e.g., $\hat{u}$), since it is apparent from the context.